Partners In Health: Hôpital Universitaire de Mirebalais

 Before January 12, 2010, PIH had been planning to build a new community hospital in Mirebalais.
 Less than six months after the earthquake, the organization quickly scaled up plans.
-The Haitian Ministry of Public Health and Population (MSPP) and PIH/ZL broke ground on the world-class national referral hospital and teaching center.

 In October 2012, Partners in Health finished construction on the Hôpital Universitaire de Mirebalais in Haiti.
 The hospital provides primary-care services to about 185,000 people in Mirebalais and two nearby communities.
 It is also intended to serve most of the country for secondary and tertiary care.
 The hospital opened its doors in March 2013.

 The hospital provides education for Haitian nurses, medical students, and resident physicians.
 It has telemedicine technologies installed in meeting and operating rooms that link US-based medical professionals to help educate and train students and residents working there.
 Also, Partners in Health helped to establish an emergency department in the hospital.
 The organization has incorporated community health workers into their treatment regimen for their patients.
 Community health workers make necessary house visits to patients, deliver stipends and other essentials for patients' care, and keep record of their patients' progress at the hospital.

 Other locations

 Perú

 Since 1996, PIH's sister organization in Peru, Socios En Salud (SES), has been providing medical services in Lima.
 Based in the northern Lima district of Carabayllo, SES is now Peru's largest non-governmental health care organization, serving an estimated population of 700,000 inhabitants, many of whom have fled from poverty and political violence in Peru's countryside.
 As a valued partner to Peru's Ministry of Health, SES has also influenced national policies for prevention and treatment of multidrug-resistant tuberculosis and HIV and provides important training and support to help implement those policies nationwide.

 SES also provides a variety of services.
 SES provides food baskets, transportation, lodging and other forms of support for impoverished patients.
 The project also provides opportunities for income generation projects, job skills training, and small business loans.
 One example is Mujeres Unidas ("Women United"), a cooperative workshop that participates in crafts fairs in Peru and has sold handicrafts as far as the United States, Japan and Switzerland.

+PIH is also affiliated with the non-profit called Advance Access & Delivery in Lima.